pivotal/docs-tap/authn-authz/azure-ad.md

 1. Add users to the groups accordingly.

-1. For each object ID retrieved earlier, use the Tanzu CLI RBAC plug-in to bind the `object id` group to a role.
+1. For each object ID retrieved earlier, use the Tanzu CLI RBAC plug-in to bind the `object id` group to a role by running:

     ```console
     tanzu rbac binding add -g OBJECT-ID -r TAP-ROLE -n NAMESPACE